ocaml/dune/doc/faq.rst

 copying the ``.git`` directory into the ``_build`` directory during a build.

-This is a common source of confusion when interoperating with other libraries that use hidden directories for configuration, such as rust.
-For example consider this rule which builds a rust library contained in a subdirectory
+This is a common source of confusion when interoperating with other libraries that use hidden directories for configuration, such as Rust.
+For example consider this rule which builds a Rust library contained in a subdirectory
 foo-rs:

 .. code:: dune